AluminumShark/Algorithmic-Learning-Journal/05-Sliding-Window/3. Longest Substring Without Repeating Characters/README.md

 ## Overview

-Find the length of the longest substring without repeating characters using a sliding window technique.
+Find the length of the longest substring without repeating characters using a sliding window technique with a hash set.

 ## Problem Description